My Philosophy

 Before venturing into a spiritual journey—a rite of passage for these times—it is crucial to reduce this gap.
 We are vulnerable otherwise.
 An ethical approach to this is to first become spiritually literate, offering yourself the foundations of spirituality so that you can move away from immature spiritual discourse, culty communities, greedy grifters, commercial exploiters, and shallow spiritual platitudes and move towards confidently embarking on your own spiritual journey.

-From my perspective, I see the foundations of spirituality across 5 stages: Awareness, Understanding, Development, Study, and Commencement.
+From my perspective, I see the foundations of spirituality across 5 stages: Awareness, Understanding, Development, Upgrade, and Commencement.

 Stage 1: Awareness